WiIIiam278/Velocitab/docs/Config-File.md

 check_for_updates: true
 # Whether to remove nametag from players' heads if the nametag associated with their server group is empty.
 remove_nametags: true
+# Whether to disable header and footer if they are empty and let backend servers handle them.
+disable_header_footer_if_empty: true
 # Which text formatter to use (MINEDOWN, MINIMESSAGE, or LEGACY)
 formatter: MINEDOWN
 # All servers which are not in other groups will be put in the fallback group.